-Teufelsberg is a photographic approach to the contemporary “archaeological remains” that have sprouted to the surface of the Teufelsberg mountain in Berlin.
-Teufelsberg is a 120 metre high artificial hill created between 1950 and 1972 by the Berlin population itself.
+Teufelsberg is a photographic exploration of the contemporary “archaeological remains” emerging from the surface of Teufelsberg mountain in Berlin.
+Teufelsberg, a 120-meter-high artificial hill, was created between 1950 and 1972 by Berlin's population, using approximately 75 million cubic meters of rubble from the bombed-out city.

 November 14, 1957, celebration of the ten millionth ㎥ of rubble